Table of Contents

 If the answer is yes, then it is a “free” food and suitable for humans!

-Of course, eating them cooked is better, but this is just to check if the food is suitable for humans.
-This does not mean not to eat the other foods, it is just a tool that clarifies what is suitable for us.
-Humans began using fire in the last few hundred thousand years compared to several million years of evolution, if a certain food is not possible to eat without cooking or heating it means that it entered our diet “recently” such as bread, plants and the like.
+Of course, eating them cooked is better, but this is only to check if the food is suitable for humans.
+This does not mean not to eat the other foods.
+It’s just a tool that clarifies what is suitable for us.
+Humans began using fire in the last few hundred thousand years compared to several million years of evolution, if a certain food cannot be eaten without cooking or heating it means that it entered our diet “recently” such as bread, plants and the like.

-Cereals – it is impossible to eat them without cooking or baking.therefore not suitable for humans.
+• Cereals – you can’t eat them without cooking or baking. therefore not suitable for humans.

-Nuts – somewhat bitter, therefore not suitable for humans.
+• Nuts – usually somewhat bitter, therefore not suitable for humans.